Viminacium: Inhabitants

 It is estimated that the city had 40,000 inhabitants at its peak.
 Human remains show mixture of different people.
 Facial reconstruction has been performed on several skulls for the purpose of the 2018 exhibition "Roman Limes and cities in Serbia" in the gallery of the Serbian Academy of Sciences and Arts prepared by the archaeologist and forensic anthropologist Ilija Mikić.
-Remains show that the population belonged to the various types, like the Mediterranean, but also the unusual for this region like the Nordic or the Black.
+Remains show that the population belonged to the various types, like the Mediterranean, but also the unusual for this region like Nordics or an East African.
 Some of this different faces were reconstructed.

 Other important findings include the skulls with the full sets of teeth or the elongated skulls.
 Though immediately labeled "alien" by the public, they are actually product of the special technics for the artificial cranial deformation, which would start with the tying up of children's heads.
 The elongation was deemed very beautiful and desirable.
 Mikić also stated that, based on the numerous skeletons, the average life span in Viminacium was 35 years, while the average height was 165 cm for men and 155 cm for women.